 Data processing

 The force data was first normalized to the participants MF by dividing every sample by the MF * 0.15.
 Next, A fifth-order Butterworth band-pass filter was applied to the data with cutoff frequencies at 0.1 Hz and 12 Hz.
-The filter was implemented using the Second-Order Sections (SOS) format to ensure numerical stability. executed by the scipy package (1.8.1) in python (3.10).
+The filter was implemented using the Second-Order Sections (SOS) format to ensure numerical stability and executed by the scipy package (1.8.1) in python (3.10).
 After filtering, data was cut into trials to estimate power-spectral densities, using the psd_array_welch function from the MNE package (1.3.1).
-For force tremor relevant power, a frequency window of 4-12 Hz was defined (the power spectral density (PSD) in the tremor relevant frequency spectrum (4-12 Hz).
+For force tremor relevant power, a frequency window of 4-12 Hz was defined (the power spectral density (PSD) in the tremor relevant frequency spectrum (4-12 Hz)).
 For voluntary movement a 0.1-3 Hz frequency window was defined.
 Unfiltered force error (RMSE) during a trial was calculated by the root of the squared difference per sample to the target force.

-The Pupil data was first cleaned of artifacts.
+The pupil data was first cleaned of artifacts.
 Blinks were detected using outliers in gaze acceleration and PupilLabs confidence values (Pupil v2.5) and set to NaN in the time series.
-NaN values were subsequently interpolated using a fast fourier transformation (fft) convolution using a Gaussian kernel ranging 120 samples (~0.5 s) from the astropy package (5.1).
+NaN values were subsequently interpolated using a fast fourier transform (FFT) convolution using a Gaussian kernel ranging 120 samples (~0.5 s) from the astropy package (5.1).
 After cleaning the raw time series, data was cut into epochs.
 A subtractive baseline correction (-10 to -2s before trial onset) was applied per epoch and changes in pupil size were estimated 5 s after epoch start until 10s before the epoch ended.
 The mean of this time window was used for statistical analysis.

 Preprocessing scripts of the FSR and pupil data can be found at GitHub (https://github.com/JuliusWelzel/tremor_feedback_jw).